Robbie-Campbell/secret-santa-generator/README.md

 ##### This file takes in a dictionary into a constructor method, including emails and names, and when the email_sender function is run it assigns secret santa values to the end user.

+> :cool: This project now features a __VERY__ robust GUI with alot of error handling! :cool:

-# This project used smtplib to send emails some new thing i have learned are:
+# This project used smtplib to send emails.
+Some of the new things i have learned are:

 > smtp python linking